BNWong2000/Java-Subset-To-MIPS-Compiler/README.md

 ### Execution Instructions:
 1. After bulding the project, the main executable should be created.
-2. Execute this file and include the file you would like to scan/parse as an argument.
+2. Execute this file and include the file you would like to compile as an argument.
 Example:
 `./main [NAME_OF_FILE]`